As we prepare for the return of the Premier League on 26 December, Adrian Clarke looks at some of the numbers behind the season so far.

 There have been some difficult moments for Liverpool, and their first-choice 'keeper has kept out 6.8 extra goals according to Opta’s xGOT (Goals Prevented) metric.

-Alisson will be hoping to make a charge for the Golden Glove prize when top-flight football returns at Christmas.
+Alisson will be hoping to make a charge for the Golden Glove prize when top-flight football returns on Boxing Day.

 Pope ranks fourth for most goals prevented, keeping out an additional 2.9 efforts during this campaign.